Homestead Poultry

 In my post How to use Herbs for Backyard Chickens, I go in-depth with considering the energetics, constitutions, and proper usage of herbs for chickens.
 While all of that information is good head knowledge, you need to know how to put it into practice in order for it to be practical.

-• focus on learning about a few herbs that you know you will use with your chickens a lot
+• Quality Over Quantity: Focus on learning about a few herbs that you know you will use a lot for your chickens versus knowing a little bit about a lot of different herbs.

-• before you give your flock a certain herb, figure out if it is potent (strong flavor: e.g. oregano) or mild (mild flavor: e.g. parsley), you can do this by tasting or smelling the herb
+• Mild or Potent: Before you give your flock a certain herb, figure out if it is potent (strong flavor: e.g. oregano) or mild (mild flavor: e.g. parsley).
+You can do this by tasting or smelling the herb.

-• offer potent herbs in moderation and preferably free-choice
+• Potent Herbs: Offer potent herbs in moderation and preferably free-choice.

-• offer mild herbs more frequently, they can be mixed into feed too
+• Mild Herbs: Offer mild herbs more frequently, they can be mixed into feed too.

-• dried herbs can be mixed into dry chicken mash feed
+• Dried Herbs: Dried herbs can be mixed into dry chicken mash feed.

-• fresh or dried herbs can be added to fermented feed
+• Fermented Feed Topper: Fresh or dried herbs can be added to fermented feed.

-• when in doubt, feed free-choice, let the chickens decide how much they want of an herb!
+• Dosages: When in doubt, feed free-choice.
+Let the chickens decide how much they want of an herb!

-• placing herbs around the coop allows your flock to nibble on them when they choose
+• Coop Herbs: Placing herbs around the coop allows your flock to nibble on them when they choose.

 Herb Basics: